anon-blue/anon.blue/README.txt

      YOU EVERY DAY TO HAVE A PHILOSOPHY IN FANTASY LAND!
     are you crazy?
 ARE YOU CRAZY!!!!
    WELL... i ko for you ...
+       xp say to mreole and say to me;every day it`s hard to watch